 CP245 Literature and Culture (3 cr.)
-A humanities course designed to reveal to students: 1.) the debt the Western literary tradition owes to the ancient, pre-Christian world; and 2.) how literature operates as an important vehicle for cultural exchange between the east and the west.
-In the process, students will refine their skills in reading and understanding literary works, including the interpretation of figurative language, an awareness of how literary genre shapes content, and the ability to articulate central themes.
+A humanities course designed to reveal to students:

+1.) the debt the Western literary tradition owes to the ancient, pre-Christian world; and literary works, including the interpretation of figurative language, an awareness of how literary genre shapes content, and the ability to articulate central themes.
 Prerequisites: CP100 and CP195 (at least concurrently).
 Minimum grade: D.